It’s an age-old debate and will probably be one for years to come.

 Here’s my opinion, both are powerhouse brands in the fishing industry.

 No debate there.

-The decision between Daiwa or Shimano is based on personal preference, specific fishing needs, and budget constraints.
+The decision between Daiwa vs Shimano is based on personal preference, specific fishing needs, and budget constraints.

 I own fishing reels from both brands and love them.